 The Wave.
 Oh yes, the infamous wave.
 I hate to write about something so terrible, but this is an issue that needs to be addressed.
 Fans have been partaking in this activity for years and it’s finally time to put an end to it.
 And no, I’m not just talking about you White Sox fans out there.
 I’m talking about fans of every Major League Baseball team.
 We’ve reached the point where it’s time to rally together and make a change.
 Going out to watch your favorite team at the ballpark is supposed to be a fun and enjoyable activity.
-Why on earth should you or someone else try to take away from another’s experience by doing the wave?
-Now, I’m sure there’s some people who are probably hating the direction this is going in and thinking, “Joe, why should we stop the wave?
+Why on earth should you or someone else try to take that away from another person’s experience by doing the wave?
+Now, I’m sure there’s some people who are probably hating the direction this is going and thinking, “Joe, why should we stop the wave?
 It’s harmless, it’s fun, it’s…” I don’t need to hear your excuses.
 The wave is officially OUT and I’m here to explain why.

 Next, it doesn’t always work.
 If you’ve been to enough games, you know what I’m talking about.
 Not every wave goes according to the plan.
 Many times, there’s a small group of individuals who think it would be awesome to get the wave going.
 All five of them do it relentlessly, trying to get the people around them to join in.
-You might have a random lady join in because she feels bad.
+You might have a random lady smile and join in because she feels bad.
 Maybe a little kid will jump around and try to help out.
-After spending five to ten minutes of trying, the guys finally realize, “Hey, this ain’t working.”
+After spending five to ten minutes of trying to get this in motion, the guys finally realize, “Hey, this ain’t working.”
 At that point, it’s no longer just a distraction to the people around them, but also a waste of time, effort, and money.
 Going to games isn’t necessarily the cheapest thing these days so why go through so much energy trying to start something stupid when you can just sit back, relax, enjoy a beer, and watch your favorite team.
-Is that a crazy concept?
+Is that such a crazy concept?

 While I’m asking questions, let me give you another basic one to answer regarding the wave – what’s the point?
 Can anyone answer this?
 No, you can’t?
 Oh, ok.
-Maybe that’s a good indicator that the wave is something we shouldn’t be doing then.
+Maybe that’s a good indication that the wave is something we shouldn’t be doing then.
 I honestly don’t see what the end goal of the wave really is.
 Some might say it’s to have “fun.”
 But then I have to follow-up with yet another question, how is it fun?
 What really makes it fun?
 This will illicit responses of, “it just is.”
 Unfortunately, “it just is” doesn’t really provide a solid explanation.
 Therefore, this ultimately gives us yet another reason for why this activity has no place in the ballpark.

 Home team stadium started the WAVE tonight.
 Lost 14-4.
 Coincidence? #justsaying #🚫🌊